d1One/NIPatcher/README.md

 If you don't codesign in Step #4 MacOS will think the app is damaged, if that happens simply right-click it and select `Open`.
 If you break all your Plugins/App just reinstall Maschine from Native Access again.
+Note: Interface/GUI mods can be applied more than once but HW mods cannot.

 #### Why so many steps?
 <details>